-After the initial emergency notification, continued or updated crisis communications will take place on the University's website (www.ua.edu), social media, and through the local media (radio, television).
+After the initial emergency notification, continued or updated crisis communications will take place on the University Home Page, social media, and through the local media (radio, television).

 Students, faculty, and staff are directed to monitor the website and local media for updated crisis information.
 This will also enable the larger community to receive emergency information.